 Do Hermit Crabs Get Mites?

-As per the Journal of Experimental Marine Biology and Ecology, approximately 15 types of mites attach to hermit crabs.
-In captivity, the most common mites you will encounter are:
+The Journal of Experimental Marine Biology and Ecology stated that up to 15 different types of mites might attach themselves to hermit crabs.
+The most common mites are as follows.

 Can Mites Kill Hermit Crabs?